dotnet/EntityFramework.Docs/entity-framework/core/change-tracking/entity-entries.md

 ## Find and FindAsync

-<xref:Microsoft.EntityFrameworkCore.DbContext.Find%2A?displayProperty=nameWithType>, <xref:Microsoft.EntityFrameworkCore.DbContext.FindAsync%2A?displayProperty=nameWithType>, <xref:Microsoft.EntityFrameworkCore.DbSet%601.Find%2A?displayProperty=nameWithType>, and <xref:Microsoft.EntityFrameworkCore.DbSet%601.FindAsync%2A?displayProperty=nameWithType> are designed for efficient lookup of a single entity when its primary key is known.
+<xref:Microsoft.EntityFrameworkCore.DbContext.Find*?displayProperty=nameWithType>, <xref:Microsoft.EntityFrameworkCore.DbContext.FindAsync*?displayProperty=nameWithType>, <xref:Microsoft.EntityFrameworkCore.DbSet`1.Find*?displayProperty=nameWithType>, and <xref:Microsoft.EntityFrameworkCore.DbSet`1.FindAsync*?displayProperty=nameWithType> are designed for efficient lookup of a single entity when its primary key is known.
 Find first checks if the entity is already tracked, and if so returns the entity immediately.
 A database query is only made if the entity is not tracked locally.
 For example, consider this code that calls Find twice for the same entity:

 <!--
         using var context = new BlogsContext();